catseye/SixtyPical/doc/SixtyPical.md

     off
     on

-and two-hundred and fifty-six byte constants,
+two hundred and fifty-six byte constants,

     0
     1
     ...
     255

+and sixty-five thousand five hundred and thirty-six word constants,

+    0
+    1
+    ...
+    65535

+Note that all byte constants serve double duty as word constants in that context.

 ### User-defined ###

 There may be any number of user-defined memory locations.
-They are defined by giving the type, which must be `byte`, `byte table`, or `vector`, and the name.
+They are defined by giving the type (which may be any type except `bit` and `routine`) and the name.

     byte pos